mafontana/GeoGuide-frontend/readme.md

 ### GeoGuide is an education app that uses augmented reality to teach hikers about geology while they are out on the trail.

-View repository for front end [here](https://github.com/mafontana/GeoGuide-frontend).
+View repository for back end [here](https://github.com/mafontana/GeoGuide-backend). <br />

+View deployed back end API [here](https://geoguide-server.herokuapp.com/api/points).

 ## Getting Started